© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pair of bowl barrows on Amberley Mount, 760m north east of Downs Farm is a scheduled monument protected by Historic England under reference 1015719.
 View the official record →

-The Pair of bowl barrows on Amberley Mount, located 760 metres north east of Downs Farm in Sussex, is a Neolithic or Bronze Age burial monument comprising two earthen mounds.
+Pair of bowl barrows on Amberley Mount, 760m north east of Downs Farm is a Neolithic or Bronze Age burial monument situated on the South Downs in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015719.

 Pair of bowl barrows on Amberley Mount, 760m north east of Downs Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015719.